kubermatic/machine-controller/docs/howto-provider.md

 Cleanup(machine *v1alpha1.Machine, data *cloud.MachineCreateDeleteData) (bool, error)
 ```

 `Cleanup` will delete the instance associated with the machine and all associated resources.
 If all resources have been cleaned up, true will be returned.
-In case the cleanup involves ansynchronous deletion of resources & those resources are not gone yet, false should be returned.
+In case the cleanup involves asynchronous deletion of resources & those resources are not gone yet, false should be returned.
 This is to indicate that the cleanup is not done, but needs to be called again at a later point.

 ```go
 MachineMetricsLabels(machine *v1alpha1.Machine) (map[string]string, error)